-[13] When the client's course of action has already begun and is continuing, the attorney's responsibility is especially delicate.
-The attorney is required to avoid assisting the client, for example, by drafting or delivering documents that the attorney knows are fraudulent or by suggesting how the wrongdoing might be concealed.
+test that the attorney is required to avoid assisting the client, for example, by drafting or delivering documents that the attorney knows are fraudulent or by suggesting how the wrongdoing might be concealed.
 An attorney may not continue assisting a client in conduct that the attorney originally supposed was legally proper but then discovers is criminal or fraudulent.
 The attorney must, therefore, withdraw from the representation of the client in the matter.
 See Rule 19-301.16 (a) (1.16).
 In some cases withdrawal alone might be insufficient.
 It may be necessary for the attorney to give notice of the fact of withdrawal and to disaffirm any opinion, document, affirmation or the like.
 See Rules 19-301.6 (1.6), 19-304.1 (4.1).

-[13] [14] Where the client is a fiduciary, the attorney may be charged with special obligations in dealings with a beneficiary.
+$\frac{[13]}{[14]}$ Where the client is a fiduciary, the attorney may be charged with special obligations in dealings with a beneficiary.